The Spider's Web (serial)

 The Spider's Web is a 1938 Columbia Pictures movie serial based on the popular pulp magazine character The Spider.
-The first episode of this 15-chapter serial was double-length and directed by serial and western specialist Ray Taylor and by comedy and serial veteran James W. Horne; it was the fifth of the 57 serials released by Columbia.
+It was the fifth of the 57 serials released by Columbia.

 Plot

-"The Octopus," a masked crime lord, is bent on crippling America with a wave of terror.
+"The Octopus," a masked crimelord, is bent on crippling America with a wave of terror.
 He demands tribute from railroad magnates and other captains of industry.
 Richard Wentworth (Warren Hull), an amateur criminologist who is friendly with the police and is secretly "The Spider," a masked vigilante, is equally determined to destroy the Octopus and his gang.
 Pleasant and smiling in civilian life, Wentworth is frequently ruthless as The Spider, using his two .45 semi-automatic pistols against any public enemies who attack him.
-The Spider uses a knotted rope to swing about similar to Marvel Comics' Spider-Man will years later.
+The Spider uses a knotted rope to swing about his surroundings.

 Wentworth also masquerades as affable underworld lowlife Blinky McQuade.
 Disguised as McQuade, Wentworth can infiltrate gangland as a hired gun or getaway-car driver and keep current on the mob's illegal activities.

 The only people who know Wentworth's various identities are his assistants Jackson (Richard Fiske) and Ram Singh (Kenne Duncan), his butler Jenkins (Don Douglas), and his fiancée Nita (Iris Meredith).